Student Bulletin – Registration

 Wait Lists

 During the initial registration period, students confronted with a closed class should waitlist themselves in the class.
 Once on a waitlist, students should register for an alternate class.
 If a seat becomes available, an email will be sent from lawwaitlists@scu.edu to eligible students’ SCU e-mail accounts informing them of their eligibility and the expiration date of their eligibility status.
-Failure to respond by noon on the eligibility date indicated, will result in removal from the waitlist and the available seat will be offered to the next eligible student.
+Failure to respond by 11:59 p.m. on the eligibility date indicated, will result in removal from the waitlist and the available seat will be offered to the next eligible student.

 Enrollment by Permission